-For video encoded without rate control, slowhealing SMPT is not well suited.
-This is because video encoded without rate control exhibits a highly variable bit rate over a wide range of timescales (including long ones).
-A moderatesized buffer at the link layer that is ideally drained at a constant rate is therefore not very efficient in serving this type of video traffic.
+For video encoded without rate control, slow-healing SMPT is not well suited.
+This is because video encoded without rate control exhibits a highly variable bit rate over a wide range of time scales (including long time scales).
+A moderately sized buffer at the link layer which is ideally drained at a constant rate is therefore not very efficient in serving this type of video traffic.
 Instead, the link layer needs to adapt to the varying bit rate of the video traffic.
-To achieve this we employ the more aggressive slow-start and fast-start SMPT mechanisms.
+To achieve this we employ the more aggressive Slow-Start and Fast-Start SMPT mechanisms.
 With fast-start SMPT the wireless terminal transmits R LPDUs in parallel using R CDMA codes as long as there are backlogged LPDUs in the queue and all LPDUs are acknowledged.
 When an LPDU is not acknowledged the terminal begins to probe the channel with one LPDU per slot.
-Once the probing LPDU is acknowledged, the terminal resumes transmitting with R codes.
-With slowstart SMPT, on the other hand, the terminal starts building a ramp whenever more than one LPDU is in the queue (even when the backlog is not due to previous link errors).
+Once the probing LPDU is acknowledged, the terminal resumes to transmit with R codes.
+With slow-start SMPT, on the other hand, the terminal starts building a ramp whenever more than one LPDU is in the queue (even when the backlog is not due to previous link errors).
 The terminal increases the number of used codes by one for each slot in which all LPDUs are acknowledged up to the maximum of R codes.
 When an LPDU is not acknowledged, the terminal starts probing the channel with one LPDU.
 Once the probing LPDU is acknowledged, the terminal resumes building the ramp (provided there are backlogged LPDUs in the queue).
 By striving to work off any backlog in the link layer buffer, the start SMPT mechanisms adapt to the varying bit rates.
-We note, however, that these start mechanisms generally lead to a higher variability of the total number of used codes in a cell of a wireless cellular system, thus putting more burden on the cell's power control.
-Also, the interference seen in neighboring cells is larger than in the less aggressive slow-healing approach.
+We note however, that these start mechanisms generally lead to a higher variability of the total number of used codes in a cell of a wireless cellular system, thus putting more burden on the cell's power control.
+Also, the interference seen in neighboring cells is larger, compared to the less aggressive slow-healing approach.